ugonnaagwu/practicechangeremote/Week 2/[ENG2.2]Remote repositories and GitHub.md

 Total time: 1 hour

-    * 5 minutes - Explain Remote repositories and GitHub( Create, Clone, Pull and Push)
+    * 5 minutes - Explain Remote repositories and GitHub(Create, Clone, Pull and Push)
     * 10 minutes - Explore: create and use a repo on GitHub
-    * 5 minutes - Explain Branching
+    * 5 minutes - Explain branching
-    * 5 minutes - Explain git Stash
+    * 5 minutes - Explain git stash
-    * 15 minutes - Explore: create and use local Branching and on GitHub
+    * 15 minutes - Explore: create and use local branching and branches on GitHub
     * 20 minutes - Elaborate: review trouble spots

 ## References